project-sunbird/sunbird-commons/ingredients/architecture/archa_ele_logv_desc.md

 Logical View of the Sunbird Architecture

-The logical view of Sunbird comprises of the following functional entities:
+The logical view of Sunbird comprises of the following entities:

 + Sunbird Functional entities
 + Access to Sunbird